 Alan Sazama, MD

 Welcome to the Regions Emergency Medicine Residency Website!
-Please explore and let us know if you have any questions.
-We are very proud of our training program and are excited to share with you some of the aspects we think make it so special.
+We are excited to share with you some of the aspects of our program that make it unique.

 First, the Emergency Department at Regions Hospital is the perfect blend of community, urban and academic medicine.
 Formerly St Paul Ramsey Medical Center, Regions Hospital is now the flagship facility within the HealthPartners Care Group.
 Because of its legacy as a county hospital, Regions continues its long-standing mission to provide care for immigrants and the impoverished, but has all of the resources you would expect at a privately owned hospital.
 This creates a unique blend of privately insured patients and under-served patients within the St. Paul metropolitan area, suburbs, and western Wisconsin.
 As a Level I Adult and Pediatric Trauma Center, Heart Center, Stroke Center and Regional Burn Center, our hospital and emergency department provide quality and specialized care to a large community of people in the upper Midwest.